Klarquist’s professional staff of attorneys and patent agents hail from diverse backgrounds, and have deep and broad legal and industry experience.

-Court Trials: Mr. Vandenberg has first-chair tried patent infringement suits, and copyright infringement suits, and trademark infringement suits, and product-configuration trade dress suits.
+Court Trials: Mr. Vandenberg has first-chair tried patent infringement suits, copyright infringement suits, trademark infringement suits, and product-configuration trade dress suits.
 Most recently, he and a team at Klarquist obtained an $8.42 Million jury verdict in a false advertising action.

 PTAB Trials: Mr. Vandenberg has been lead counsel in Patent Office trial proceedings.

 Patent-Law Training and Advocacy: Since 2004, Mr. Vandenberg has been the primary editor of an extensive summary of substantive defenses and related strategies in patent infringement suits, posted at www.patentdefenses.com.
 He speaks throughout the nation on patent law, district-court patent litigation, PTAB patent trials, and patent appellate practice.
 He emphasizes untraditional approaches to successfully defending against a patent infringement suit while improving the law and patent system in the process.
 To the same end, he has authored many Amici briefs in the U.S. Supreme Court and the Federal Circuit on behalf of scores of technology companies and associations.

 Engineer at Pratt & Whitney Aircraft, jet engine development.